 Unlike changing your haircut (which will have some pretty long-term consequences if you don’t like the results), changing your hair color is an easy way to switch up your look without any major commitment.
 And in that realm, temporary or semi-permanent at-home dyes are the lowest-commitment option of all.

-Rather than altering the actual hair strand, these instead only coat the outside of it with color, explains Karissa Schaudt, colorist at Maxine Salon in Chicago.
+Rather than altering the actual hair strand, these bleach-free dyes only coat the outside of it with color, explains Karissa Schaudt, colorist at Maxine Salon in Chicago.
 Depositing temporary pigments that usually wash out after about 10 shampoos, they’re ideal for a result that lasts long enough for you to get a feel for your new hue but not so long that it’s the end of the world if you hate it.
 And if a week's worth of commitment is still a turn-off?
 Some will only last until your next shampoo.
 Temporary dyes are the best way to play with bold, fashion-forward shades, though there are plenty of natural colors available, too.
 The other upshot?
 They’re not damaging to the hair, which means they're especially great for someone who's always changing their color, notes Schaudt.

 Check out the best temporary hair dyes below and get to DIY-ing.

 There are over 50 shades of this formula available, helpfully split into options for bleached, blonde, brunette, and red hair.
 They’re bright and bold, though there’s also a clear mixer available that lets you create more of a pastel hue from any of the existing shades.
 Ammonia-free, it’s super gentle, not to mention affordable, as well.
 Expect results to last anywhere between four and 12 shampoos.